Fire in Bandra slum sparks memories of 2011 blaze that gutted the same settlement

 According to many residents, the municipal corporation gave 48-hour notice for demolition on Wednesday evening, but arrived on Thursday morning at around 11 am with bulldozers and police backup.
 As residents began to first protest the early arrival and then began to leave with their possessions, a fire broke out somewhere in the middle of the settlement in the afternoon, spreading on both sides to a 300-square-metre area.

 The first call to the fire station was at 3.18 p.m and the fire was declared a level four one an hour later.
-Fire fighters managed to douse the flames by 8 pm.
 A firefighter and a slum resident were injured in the accident.

 While the neighbouring Behrampada in Bandra East is much older, Garib Nagar itself came up on railway land only around 15 years ago.
 After a devastating fire in 2011 destroyed much of Garib Nagar, city authorities reportedly supported the colony in rebuilding it higher and sturdier, with houses now up to four floors high and made of brick, not tin.